 - Goody bag

-- Race results immediately following finish of racers
+- Race results following finish of racers

-- Pre-race banquet dinner
+- Post-race dinner

-- Aid Station
+- Aid Stations

 - Awards for top 3 finishers in each category